Vacation rentals in Kraków

 The best time to stay in a vacation rental in Kraków

 Kraków’s location offers a year-round temperate climate with warm summers and chilly winters.
 With Kraków being a cultural hub, festivals and events happen nearly every weekend throughout the summer, including one of Europe’s biggest jazz festivals, which features international musicians and occurs each July.
 Visitor numbers drop as the summer heat dies down, and there’s a chance of the odd rainy day during the fall, so pack sturdy shoes for the Old Town’s cobbled streets.
 The city’s location in central Europe means that winter days can be bitingly cold, so you’ll need a warm coat, and underground bars are a popular place to warm up.
 Foodies will want to head here in the spring to take part in one of the city’s many culinary festivals, such as the Chocolate Festival in March or the Pierogi Festival in April.

-What are the top things to do in Kraków?
+Top things to do in Kraków

 Ojców National Park